carpentries-incubator/scons-novice/episodes/06-variables.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- Use variables in a Makefile.
+- Use variables in SConscript files.
 - Explain the benefits of decoupling configuration from computation.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

-- How can I eliminate redundancy in my Makefiles?
+- How can I eliminate redundancy in my SConscript files?

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-Despite our efforts, our Makefile still has repeated content, i.e.  the program we use to run our scripts, `python`.
+Despite our efforts, our SConstruct still has repeated content, i.e.  the program we use to run our scripts, `python`.
 Additionally, if we renamed our scripts we'd have to hunt through our SConstruct file in multiple places.